 (Eccl.
 1:9) "The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun."

 NOTE: (Matt.
 6:24, Luke 4:3-7, & 2Cor.
-4:4) In today's times, 10-24-14, have you ever considered the fact that when you don't have God in your lives it doesn't matter what you gain, there is always more to want because Satan offers so many worldly things?
+4:4) In today's times, 10-24-14, have you ever considered the fact that when you do not have God in your lives it does not matter what you gain, there is always more to want because Satan offers so many worldly things?
 I personally saw an interview a few years ago that was very telling.
 Some people boarded a helicopter on top of a New York skyscraper.
 The camera panned the beautiful, seemingly endless skyline of skyscrapers, banks, businesses, apartments, homes; 8 million people worked, owned and lived there.

 Then there was a local doctor who had become rich.
 He owned several businesses, many rental properties and much land.
 He dabbled in politics and his word transcended the law in many cases.
 He was the power behind several local thrones.
 Though twice married with children from both he felt and acted as if the women in this area were his personal harem from which to choose and the marriage vows of those willing cheaters who were married, as well as his own vows, meant nothing to him.